CharanKumarMJ/ClickNCollect/README.md

 CSS: Styled the website for an engaging and visually appealing experience on various devices.

 JavaScript: Implemented dynamic features, enabling real-time updates on the shopping bag page.

+How to Use:
+Link to open the website- https://clickncollect.netlify.app